WELCOME TO CE1921

 This class is the third in a three-quarter class sequence that

 explores the techniques required to design the microprocessor and

 supporting integrated circuit chips used in computer systems.

 Laboratory exercises reinforce lecture material by presenting

-large design projects where students first design a single-cycle
+large design projects where students design and simulate single-cycle

-- how architectural and organizational decisions affect system
+- evaluate how architectural and organizational decisions affect system